Accused Boston bomber's friend suspected guilt, agent says

 The next day, they were arrested on charges of violating the terms of their student visas.

-A stream of federal agents had testified at three days of pre-trial hearings that Kadyrbayev’s interviews were voluntary.
+A stream of federal agents testifying at the pre-trial hearings, now in their third day, said they had been informed Kadyrbayev’s interviews were voluntary.

 “He was relaxed, he was animated when he spoke, at times he would laugh,” said FBI Special Agent Steven Schiliro, who interviewed Kadyrbayev the night before his arrest.